-If you were bitten at Petsmart, you may have a claim against the company, so do not talk to employees about your case.
+- If you were bitten at Petsmart or another place of business, you may have a claim against the company, so do not talk to employees about your case.

 What if I Have an Infection?

-Because dog bites can cause infections that can get into the blood (sepsis) and cause death, you need to immediately go to the doctor if the dog bite gets infected.
-Attorney Brendan Flaherty represented a young man who almost died from an infected dog bite.
+Because dog bites can cause infections that can get into the blood (sepsis) and cause death, you need to immediately go to the doctor if it gets infected.
+Pritzker Hageman attorneys represented a young man who almost died from an infected dog bite.
 He was a contractor working in a woman’s house.
 As he knelt down to adjust a furnace valve, the home owner’s small terrier nipped him right between the thumb and index finger.
-The bite caused only a little blood from two small but deep puncture wounds.
-The guy did not think anything of it and did not want to go to the doctor because he did not have health insurance.
-About three days later, a severe infection developed, he became delirious and was lucky to make it to the hospital.
+Because the there was only a little blood from two small but deep puncture wounds, the man did not think anything of it and did not want to go to the doctor because he did not have health insurance.
+About three days later, a severe infection developed; he became delirious and was lucky to make it to the hospital.
 He nearly lost his hand.

 Our law firm helps dog bit victims throughout Minnesota: Twin Cities, Minneapolis, Rochester, St. Paul, Duluth, St. Cloud, Albert Lea, Anoka, Apple Valley, Alexandria, Austin, Baudette, Bemidji, Blaine, Brainerd, Bloomington, Coon Rapids, Detroit Lakes, Eagan, East Grand Forks, Eden Prairie, Elk River, Fergus Falls, Forest Lake, Golden Valley, Lanesboro, Lino Lakes, Little Canada, Mahnomen, Mankato, Maple Grove, Mounds View, New Ulm, Northfield, Roseau, Roseville, Shakopee, Shoreview, Stillwater, Thief River Falls, Wayzata, White Bear Lake, Woodbury.